Akshay Gautam

 Research

-I'm a PhD student at the Institute of Machine Learning, University of Edinburgh, working on applying machine learning methods to computational neuroscience.
+I'm a PhD student at the Institute of Machine Learning, University of Edinburgh, working on applying machine learning methods to understand how the brain processes information.

 Entrepreneurship & Applications